 Open the repository on the Github client.
-The client will reflect the changes ie. new files added to the repo.
+The client will reflect the changes, i.e., New files added to the repo.
 At times you might have to close and reopen the repo for the changes to reflect.
-Though the client automatically adds changes to the repo, you have to commit the changes with a proper description to the repository as shown in image below.
+Though the client automatically adds changes to the repo, you have to commit the changes with a proper description to the repository as shown in the image below.

 Once you have added the commit, the repository will automatically start to sync.
 To view the repository on Github, click on Tools > View on Github.

-Git is widely used from a command line interface (known as ‘Git bash’ on Unix), but this might seem a bit too intimidating for the first time user.
+Git is widely used from a command-line interface (known as ‘Git Bash’ on Unix), but this might seem a bit too intimidating for the first time user.
 The Github client on Windows makes this easy for you.
 That too with a Modern UI, making it feel native on Windows 8.
 Github lets you host unlimited public repositories for free, while repositories are available at a premium price.
-BitBucket (bitbucket.org) is another service that lets your host free private repositories as well, and can be linked through the same Github client on Windows.
+BitBucket (bitbucket.org) is another service that lets your host free private repositories as well and can be linked to the same Github client on Windows.